-- Log into the Oracle WebLogic Server Administration Console. - In the Domain Structure window, expand Environment and select Clusters.
+- 1. Log into the Oracle WebLogic Server Administration Console. - 2.
+In the Domain Structure window, expand Environment and select Clusters.
 The Summary of Clusters page appears. - 3.
-Click the cluster for which you want to configure migration (BAM\Cluster) in the Name column of the table. - Click the Migration tab. - In the Available field, select the machine to which to allow migration and click the right arrow.
-In this case, select BAMHOST1 and BAMHOST2. - Select the data source to be used for automatic migration.
+Click the cluster for which you want to configure migration (BAM\Cluster) in the Name column of the table. - 4.
+Click the Migration tab. - 5.
+In the Available field, select the machine to which to allow migration and click the right arrow.
+In this case, select BAMHOST1 and BAMHOST2. - 6.
+Select the data source to be used for automatic migration.
 In this case select the leasing data source. - 7.
-Click Save. - Set the candidate machines for server migration:
+Click Save. - 8.
+Set the candidate machines for server migration:

-Note: You must perform this task for WLS\BAM1 only, as WLS\ BAM2 does not use server migration.
+Note: You must perform this task for WLS\BAM1 only, as WLS\BAM2 does not use server migration.

-- In Domain Structure window of the Oracle WebLogic Server Administration Console, expand Environment and select Servers. - b.
+- a.
+In Domain Structure window of the Oracle WebLogic Server Administration Console, expand Environment and select Servers. - b.
 Select the server for which you want to configure migration. - c.
 Click the Migration tab. - d.
 In the Available field, located in the Migration Configuration section, select the machines to which to allow migration and click the right arrow.
 Select BAMHOST2 for WLS\BAM1. - e.
 Select Automatic Server Migration Enabled.
-This enables the Node Manager to start a failed server on the target node automatically. - Click Save. - Restart the Administration Server and the WLS\BAM1 server.
+This enables the Node Manager to start a failed server on the target node automatically. - f.
+Click Save. - g.
+Restart the Administration Server and the WLS\BAM1 server.